rodrigoklein/gs1-hc-spec/v0.2/ShipmentSample.md

 # Shipment Sample

-Imagine you are a Manufacturer and you are trying to send to a distributor a transaction.
+Imagine you are a Manufacturer and you are trying to send to a Distributor a transaction.

 First of all, you need to generate the information about your shipment and submit it to SNCM.